 Introduction to Ormer

-Ormer is a minimal, high-performance Rust ORM framework focused on providing type-safe, compile-time optimized database operation experience.
+Ormer is a minimal, high-performance Rust ORM framework providing type-safe database operations.

 Core Features